Eugenio Trías Sagnier: Thought

-In The Sirens Chant and The Sonorous Imagination Trias argued that the philosophy of the 21st century must draw upon musical aspects over language, since the former represents the most perfect synthesis of beauty and knowledge.
+In The Sirens' Song and The Sonorous Imagination, Trías argued that the philosophy of the 21st century must draw upon musical aspects over language, since the former represents the most perfect synthesis of beauty and knowledge.

 His main contributions to philosophy

-Trias considers himself as an "illuminist exorcist" who exposes philosophical reason to a permanent dialogue with their shadows.
-As an alternative to logical positivism, the analytical philosophy or Marxist thought, he extended reason to spheres including irrationality and the madness (Philosophy and carnival); the mythical and magical thought (Methodology of magical thought); passionate love (Treaty on passion); the Sinister (The beauty and the sinister) as a shade of the categories of beauty and the sublime which founded traditional aesthetics; or the world of religions as the shadow of modern Western reason (The age of the Spirit).
+Trías considered himself an "illuminist exorcist" who exposed philosophical reason to a permanent dialogue with its shadows.
+As an alternative to logical positivism, analytical philosophy or Marxist thought, he extended reason to spheres including irrationality and madness (Philosophy and Carnival); mythical and magical thought (Methodology of Magical Thought); passionate love (Treatise on Passion); the Sinister (Beauty and the Sinister) as a shadow of the categories of beauty and the sublime which founded traditional aesthetics; or the world of religions as the shadow of modern Western reason (The Age of the Spirit).

 The most significant innovation of Trías' philosophy appeared in the early 1980s, when he discussed the concept of limes ("limit").

 Concept of limit

 His concept of the limit is the result of an intense dialogue with the Kantian tradition, Wittgenstein and Heidegger, and a commentary on Wittgenstein's statement "subject is a limit of the world."
 Trías proposed that being (whose issue has always been the main question for Western philosophy from its origins) may be understood as "being of limit" -- that is, the border area that separates as well as joins the phenomena and the noumena.
-That limit is also the boundary between the reason and its shadows.
-Whereas in Kant's thought there was not such a limit or borderline that merges and splits the phenomenon and the thing-in-itself, Trias held that such a limit exists.
-He argued that it is a precarious, delicate, subtle but fundamental, and the being that philosophers intend to define.
-Trias develops an anthropology in which the person is conceived as an inhabitant of the being's limit.
-On this respect, person is always referred to the abovementioned limit, which for Trias has an ontological significance.
+That limit is also the boundary between reason and its shadows.
+Whereas in Kant's thought there was not such a limit or borderline that merges and splits the phenomenon and the thing-in-itself, Trías held that such a limit exists.
+He argued that it is precarious, delicate, subtle but fundamental, and the being that philosophers intend to define.
+Trías developed an anthropology in which the person is conceived as an inhabitant of the being's limit.
+In this respect, person is always referred to the above-mentioned limit, which for Trías has an ontological significance.